juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 ## Filtering

-At this point, you can run ps5.py, and it will fetch and display Google and Yahoo news items for in a pop-up window.
+At this point, you can run ps5.py, and it will fetch and display Google and Yahoo news items for you in a pop-up window.
 How many news items?
 All of them.

 Right now, the code we've given you in ps5.py gets the news from both feeds every minute and displays the result.
 This is nice, but, remember, the goal here was to filter out only the the stories we wanted.